Stay safe while using workplace apps.

-Workplace apps—like G Suite, Slack, Trello, Dropbox, Notion, and the vast array of others—can be incredibly helpful tools in the modern workplace and improve the quality of work for many teams.
+Workplace apps—like Zoom, G Suite, Slack, Trello, Dropbox, Notion, and the vast array of others—can be incredibly helpful tools in the modern workplace and improve the quality of work for many teams.
 They can also pose significant security risks.
 The following tips can help organisations to guard against and mitigate those risks while still enjoying the benefits of workplace apps.

 Make a plan

 One of the concerns that come with the use of workplace apps is how they are implemented within an organisation.
 Some of the workplace app tools require high levels of integration with a company’s systems—and while this is often necessary and even helpful as far as workflow goes, it needs to be carefully managed.
 Giving outside entities, particularly cloud-based ones, access to your network is always a risk.

 It’s important to know which apps and productivity tools are being used within your company, and how.
 Before implementing them, they should be assessed for risk so that any appropriate controls are set in place beforehand.
 A standards-based approach will ensure that any tool is assessed and explored to ensure that it complies with minimum security standards prior to being implemented.

 Protecting your organisation’s core systems is one thing; the operational overhead involved in managing a slew of productivity tools with access to a lot of sensitive data is another.
 As these tools can be overlooked in systems security plans, they are often the weakest link.